 Elias pops up to sing a song that incites the crowd.

 WWE SD Women’s Title Match – Asuka (c) vs. Mandy Rose

-You’d be forgiven for forgetting SD had a women’s champion since Asuka disappeared from TV after making Becky Lynch tap at the Royal Rumble, only to resurface two weeks before this show to lose a non-title match to Mandy Rose to set up this title challenge.
+You’d be forgiven for forgetting SD had a women’s champion since my Goddess Asuka disappeared from TV after making Becky Lynch tap at the Royal Rumble, only to resurface two weeks before this show to lose a non-title match to Mandy Rose to set up this title challenge.

 This also illustrate how, aside from Becky and Charlotte, the SD women’s roster is a bit thin on top heels and top stars as Rose is still green as a singles wrestler and only passable in tag matches but she is blonde and we all know how Vince McRacist feels about blondes and Asian women.
 Match was there with a botched finish to boot.

 2-on-1 Handicap Match – The Bar vs. Kofi Kingston

 Following on from Kofi’s surprise resurgence as a singles wrestler and the sudden crowd support as a credible challenger for the WWE Title, Kofi has been put through the ringer Becky Lynch style to get his WWE title match.
 Having been replaced on SD by Vince for the title match on this show, Kofi was left off the card but a show long angle saw Vince offer Kofi a spot in the title match after all.

 Kofi came to the ring for his title match until the ring announcer was told it had been changed to a handicap match.
 Enter The Bar and a one-sided beat down that turned into mass brawl featuring the New Day, Rusev and Nakamura.
 This would have been better served as a TV angle.

 Elias is back to sing another song mocking the events of the previous match because reasons.